-At close of the 2023 and 2022 periods, there are certain indemnity commitments and agreements in place for members of Senior Management in certain cases of termination of their employment relationship following a change of control in the Parent Company.
+At close of the 2023 period, there are certain indemnity commitments and agreements in place for members of Senior Management in certain cases of termination of their employment relationship following a change of control in the Company.
 In no case, at close of the 2023 period, does this contingent commitment exceed two year's remuneration.

-At 31 December 2023 and 2022 the Group has no pension, life insurance, stock options or compensation obligations, different than those mentioned above, with former or current members of the Board of Directors or Senior Management personnel of the Parent Company.
+At 31 December 2023 and 2022, the Company has no pension, life insurance, stock options or compensation obligations, different than those mentioned above, with former or current members of the Board of Directors or Senior Management personnel of the Company.